georgehieron/ghrn/src/en/posts/dynamic-high-contrast-focus-styles.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-This solution may or may not be simple to implement depending on the project you are dealing with.
-Either way, whether this is something that gets used or not, I hope it at least highlights the importance of ensuring sufficient contrast for focus styles sitewide, particularly when background colours change per page, section, or component.
+This solution may or may not be simple to implement depending on the project you are dealing with - and of course, these focus styles might not be permissible according to the site's / brand's design guidelines.
+Whether this is something that gets used or not, I hope it at least highlights the importance of ensuring sufficient contrast for focus styles sitewide, particularly when background colours change per page, section, or component.

 If you do use it, or if it simply inspires you to keep a closer eye on your accessibile colours, let me know!